sttp/Specification/Output/README.md

 When data channel functions are operating over a lossy communications protocol, e.g., UDP, and command channel functions are operating over a reliable communications protocol, e.g., TCP, then command channel activity may remain quiet for some time.
 To make sure the connection for the command channel is still established the `NoOp` command allows for a periodic test of connectivity.

-The `NoOp` command will be initiated by either the publisher or subscriber, in this case the command _sender_, whereby the other party will be the command _receiver_.
+The `NoOp` command will be initiated by either the publisher or subscriber.
+For this functional description the initiator of the command will be called the _sender_, whereby the other party will be the _receiver_.
 The `NoOp` command is always sent with an empty payload and is designed to be sent over a reliable communications channel, e.g., TCP, on a configurable schedule.

 Upon reception of the `NoOp` command from a sender, the receiver will send a `Succeeded` response for the `NoOp` command with an empty payload.